tfausak/splint/README.markdown

 -   You can't use the automated refactorings that HLint provides.

 -   Using plugins marks every module as unsafe.

-## To do

-As stated, Splint is basically a tech demo.
-Although it's usable in its current form, there is some low hanging fruit to fix before it should be considered ready for production:

-- [ ] Work with versions of GHC older than 8.10.
-- [x] Accept command-line options using `-fplugin-opt=Splint:something`.
-- [x] Reliably read HLint configuration.
-- [x] Avoid re-reading HLint config for each source file.
-- [x] Figure out a good output format for the warnings.
-- [x] Publish to Hackage.

 [HLint 3]: https://neilmitchell.blogspot.com/2020/05/hlint-30.html
 [GHC source plugin]: https://downloads.haskell.org/~ghc/8.10.1/docs/html/users_guide/extending_ghc.html#source-plugins